zakariyams/Tower-Defence-Game_forked/README.md

 # Plan
 We will start by first developing a normal "testing world" with very simple models where we can test the different towers and develop them.
 We will also have a group working on the normal maps that we will play on later.
 This will Be making smooth walking for the enemies aswell as creating and building the actual playable map.

+## Language
+We will be writing out game in C# and the visuals will be done using the Unity game engine.

+### Build system
+We will be using the .Net framework.

 # How to Build
 Empty now...